tidalmigrations/Infrastructure-templates/vmware/windows-server-2022/README.md

 - When running locally, you can download the required ISO file in the `iso` directory.
 (Download: [20348.169.210806-2348.fe_release_svc_refresh_SERVER_EVAL_x64FRE_en-us.iso](https://software-download.microsoft.com/download/sg/20348.169.210806-2348.fe_release_svc_refresh_SERVER_EVAL_x64FRE_en-us.iso)) If packer cannot find this file then it'll automatically download it.

+## List of software installed on Windows OVA

+- Tidal Tools
+- Machine Stats
+- Chocolatey
+- Git
+- Chrome

 ## How to run

-1. Navigate to the image folder you plan to generate.
-For example, windows-server-2022

-    ```sh
-    cd windows-server-2022
-    ```

-2. (Optional) Add following env vars to export the logs in a file
+1. (Optional) Add following env vars to export the logs in a file
    - For Unix/Mac:

       ```sh